-Back then the football field was a stage for some of the greatest accomplishments, friendships, and teamwork, along with some very good leadership lessons.
-One of those lessons came during my freshman year where I witnessed two extremes in coaching styles.
+Back then, the football field was a stage for some of the greatest accomplishments, friendships, and teamwork, along with some very good leadership lessons.
+One of those lessons came during my freshman year when I witnessed two extremes in coaching styles.

 As a halfback running plays during one of my very first practices, my number was called to run a halfback sweep.
 As the ball was pitched to me, I immediately saw what seemed like the entire JV team defense in front of me.
 Going back to what I knew, backyard football, I stopped and heaved a pass to a wide receiver.
 Great play I thought; the coach didn’t.